 Where, C1= 2.2e-4 kJ/kg.K, C2= 0.134, C3= 0.226, C4= 0.0077

 It is obvious that Bejan number is close to unity for all simulations conducted in the study.
+Bejan number (Be) is defined as follows:

+Be=SgenhSgentot (25)

 Figure 11 shows a comparison between the total entropy generation results obtained from the simulations with those obtained from the correlations, the figure shows that there is a great match between the simulation and the correlation results.
 Deviations between the two are noticed for the conditions at which Kn= 0 and ϕ= 0.